Shop details for AliExpress

 Brand-name or designer products, including clothing, handbags, and smartphones, should not be purchases on Aliexpress as many of them are fakes and the purchase and importation of knock-off items, even accidentally, can lead to a hefty fine.

 Aliexpress is probably the biggest, most professional China shop but should be dealt with carefully.
-If you take the time, you can find great deals in the shops of trustworthy seller and are protected by Aliexpress’ internal buyer protection program.
+If you take the time, you can find great deals in the shops of trustworthy sellers and are protected by Aliexpress’ internal buyer protection program.
 Aliexpress is deifnitely worth a look!
+If you're not sure what you're looking for yet, why don't you head over to our dear friends at China-Gadgets.com and browse a little?
+They're specialized in Chinese gadgets and have numerous coupon codes for the coolest products AliExpress and other shops have to offer - Some codes are even compelety unique to China-Gadgets.com, so it's definitely woth a try!

 AliExpress is the only Chinese online shop of its size specializing in offering a platform to individual vendors, so its difficult to recommend alternatives.
 We've done our best, however, to list two alternatives for you which we believe would provide acceptable alternatives to the hugely diverse selection available at AliExpress.
 Both sites feature a multitude of products to choose from and provide platforms for individual vendors.
 As such, shipping options and buyer security are strongly dependent upon the buyer and the seller offering the wares.
 As such, you should stay aware of knock-offs, fakes, and black market items when shopping on these sites.